andfaulkner/chess-game-test/machine-setup.md

 7. Restart the terminal, then use nvm to install the latest version of node.js with this terminal command:

         nvm install v14.16.1

+    -   Set it as default:

+            nvm alias default v14.16.1

 8. Create a projects folder and navigate into it with these terminal commands: